ArghyaChatterjee/All-About-Human-Humanoid-Body-Motion-Retargetting/README.md

 # All About Human Humanoid Motion Retargetting
-This is a repository for Human Humanoid Motion Retargetting for Humanoid Loco-Manipulation.
+This is a repository for Human Humanoid Body Motion Retargetting for Humanoid Loco-Manipulation.